Your cart is currently empty!

 Iceland’s beauty will blow you away

 Don’t be disappointed when you drive out Keflavik – where the airport is located.
 This part of the country looks like the moon – desolate and bleak, and you may wonder what you’ve got yourself into.
 Keep going.
-It just gets better and better.
+It gets better and better the further you get from the airport.

-Further reading about things to do in Iceland
+More reading on great things to do in Europe

 Click on the photo to bookmark to your Pinterest boards.